mumble-voip/mumble/README.md

 ### Writing plugins

 Mumble supports general-purpose plugins that can provide functionality that is not implemented in the main Mumble application.
-You can find more information on how this works and on how these have to be created in the [plugin documentation](docs/dev/plugins/README.md).
+You can find more information on how this works and how these have to be created in the [plugin documentation](docs/dev/plugins/README.md).

 ## Building

-For information on how to build Mumble, checkout [the dedicated documentation](docs/dev/build-instructions/README.md).
+For information on how to build Mumble, check out [the dedicated documentation](docs/dev/build-instructions/README.md).

 ## Reporting issues

-If you want to report a bug or create a feature-request, you can open a new issue (after you have checked that there is none already) on
+If you want to report a bug or create a feature request, you can open a new issue (after you have checked that there is none already) on
 [GitHub](https://github.com/mumble-voip/mumble/issues/new/choose).